Monetra/mstdlib/cluster/README.md

 ##### Respondor Validations/Procedure
 - On bad parse, disconnect
-- If Term and LogID can be played from current log entries, return `OK` and then send AppendEntries containing all missing log entries.
-- If Term and LogID are 0, then serialize data and send (possibly chunked), use `MORE_DATA` return code if chunked, except on last block which will return `OK`.
-Send AppendEntries for **all** logs on Leader.
 - If Term > currentTerm, return `OUT_OF_SYNC`
 - If LogID < oldest log, return `INSUFFICIENT_LOGS`
 - If Log[LogID].Term != Term, return `OUT_OF_SYNC`
+- If LogTerm and LogID can be played from current log entries, this is `OK`
+- If LogTerm and LogID are 0, then serialize data and send (possibly chunked), use `MORE_DATA` return code if chunked, except on last block which will return `OK`.
+- If returning `OK`, send AppendEntries with AddNode to the other nodes and wait for quorum before sending response to client (if we don't get quorum then we must no longer be the leader and will return `NOT_LEADER`).
+- If LogTerm and LogID are non-zero, send the gap in the logs to the node via AppendEntries, otherwise send **all** logs and node will store those logs for future syncing.

 ### HeartBeat